TELEPHONE No. 2

 GPO Telephone No. 2B

-This is only mentioned in the 1928 Rate Book and differs from the Telephone No. 2A in so much as it has a Plug, No. 406 fitted.
+This is mentioned in the 1915 and 1928 Rate Books and differs from the Telephone No. 2A in so much as it has the line cord and strips flexible replaced by a Cord, Flexible No. 422 and a Plug No. 406.
 It was used on Phonogram and Telegram circuits.

 Drawing - 62901 (Mark 235 dated 1911).